ton-affiliates/ton-affiliate-marketplace/README.md

 - **Parameters**:
   - `campaignId` (uint32): Unique identifier for the campaign.
   - `campaignContractAddress` (Address): Address of the new campaign contract.

+### 2. AdvertiserSignedCampaignDetailsEvent
+Emitted when a an advertiser set the campaign details.
+- **Purpose**: Notifies when campaign details were signed by the advertiser and affiliates can start registration.
+- **Parameters**:
+  - `campaignId` (uint32): Unique identifier for the campaign.
+  - `advertiserAddress` (Address): Address of the avertiser.

 ### 2. AffiliateCreatedEvent
 Emitted when a new affiliate registers for a campaign.